FrederickGeek8/nyuclasses-resource-archive/README.md

 ![The Membership tab on the home page of newclasses.nyu.edu](screenshots/membership_screenshot.png)

-You can get to the console by Right-Clicking on the webpage, then clicking `Inspect`, then clicking the Console tab.
+You can get to the console by Right-Clicking on the webpage, then clicking `Inspect`, then clicking the Console tab, paste the following code:

 ```javascript
 JSON.stringify(